Profile picture

 The Political Economy of Socioenvironmental Conflict: Evidence from Peru

-Job Market Paper, 2023.
+Job Market Paper, 2024 (New Version!).

 Publications